First measurement of the cross section for top quark pair production with additional charm jets using dileptonic final states in pp collisions at $\sqrt{s} = $ 13 TeV: Fit to an event-based neural network discriminator

 \end{linenomath} These discriminators can be interpreted as topology-specific {\PQc} tagger discriminators that augment the information on the jet flavour of the two additional jets with additional event kinematic features to optimally distinguish different signal categories.
 The two-dimensional distributions of these discriminators, normalized to unit area, are shown in Fig.~\ref{fig:FinalDiscr2D} for simulated dileptonic $\ttbar$ events.
 The different signal categories occupy different parts of this phase space, demonstrating that a fit of templates derived from these distributions to the data can be used to extract the $\ttcc$, $\ttbb$, and $\ttLF$ cross sections.
 It can be seen that the lower right corner of this phase space is almost exclusively populated with $\ttbb$ events, whereas the upper right corner is dominated by $\ttcc$ events.

 Templates are constructed separately for each dilepton channel (ee, $\mu\mu$, and e$\mu$) and are fitted simultaneously to data by means of a binned maximum likelihood fit assuming Poisson statistics.
+The negative logarithm of the likelihood is minimized using the "Combine" framework developed for the combined Higgs boson measurements performed by ATLAS and CMS~\cite{Khachatryan:2016vau,Khachatryan:2014jba}.
+Uncertainties are included as nuisance parameters in the definition of the likelihood.

 A first fit is performed to extract the absolute cross section ($\sigma$) of the $\ttcc$, $\ttbb$, and $\ttLF$ events in the fiducial phase space, where the expected yield in each bin is parametrized using the function: \begin{linenomath} \ifthenelse{\boolean{cms@external}} {

 } {